Good afternoon and welcome to the podcast of Lotus Eaters episode 1276.

 That's a really big deal what happened with Lewis.

-Uh that the government would decide that uh because you're a high profile right winger, we don't want to apply the Freedom Information Act in your case.
+The government would decide that because you're a high-profile right-winger, we don't want to apply the Freedom of Information Act in your case.

 Exactly.